stephengold/Acorus/README.md

 + position a C-G model so that it rests on the X-Z plane with center on the Y axis
 + select among float, int, and string values, as in a menu
-+ store materials in a library and retrieve them by name
++ store materials in a "library" and retrieve them by name

+### HelloCoas

+`FlyByCamera` is a powerful camera control, but it's not convenient for studying a 3-D object from all sides.

+This example adds a `CameraOrbitAppState` to `TestSimpleApplication`.
+The left- and right-arrow keys cause the camera to orbit around the center of the scene.

+`CameraOrbitAppState` is entirely controlled by 2 signals, and it doesn't care which hotkeys are bound to those signals.
+This makes it easy to customize which hotkeys do what.

 ### TestTwoModes